 Dr. Wenbin Liang is a Scientist and Director of the Cardiovascular Electrophysiology Laboratory at University of Ottawa Heart Institute.
 He is also an Associate Professor at the Department of Cellular and Molecular Medicine, in the Faculty of Medicine, at the University of Ottawa.

-Dr. Liang completed his medical training in the Fourth Military Medical University (Xi’an, China) and received a PhD degree in Physiology from the University of Toronto (Advisor: Dr. Peter Backx).
-He also received training in Dr. Rui Wang’s lab at the University of Saskatchewan.
-Before joining UOHI, he was trained as a postdoctoral fellow in the lab of Dr. Eduardo Marbàn (Director of Cedars-Sinai Heart Institute, in Los Angeles), focusing on gene- and cell-based therapies of heart rhythm disorders.
+Dr. Liang completed his PhD studies in the Department of Physiology, University of Toronto focusing on the electrophysiology of cardiomyocytes and vascular smooth muscle cells (Advisor: Dr. Peter Backx), and was trained as a postdoctoral fellow in the lab of Dr. Eduardo Marbàn (Director of Cedars-Sinai Heart Institute, in Los Angeles) focusing on gene- and cell-based therapies of heart rhythm disorders.

-Dr. Liang held several prestigious awards during his training, including the CIHR Postdoctoral Fellowship, the US Heart Rhythm Society Postdoctoral Fellowship (ranked #1 in the Committee), and the Heart and Stroke Foundation Doctoral Research Award.
+During his Ph.D and postdoctoral training, Dr. Liang was awarded the CIHR Postdoctoral Fellowship, the US Heart Rhythm Society Postdoctoral Fellowship (ranked #1 in the Committee), and the Heart and Stroke Foundation of Canada (HSFC) Doctoral Research Award.